iBat/showdown/README.md

 ## License

-Devextreme-Showdown is release under the MIT version.
+DevExtreme Showdown is released under the MIT license.

 ## Installation